 Carl St.Clair leads the USC Thornton Symphony in a theatrical and musical presentation of Tchaikovsky’s impassioned Symphony No. 4 in F minor, Op.
 36. The emotional urgency of Tchaikovsky’s Symphony No. 4 in F minor, Op.
 36, is said to reflect the composer's struggles with health issues, a failed marriage, blackmail, his brother’s criminal activities, money problems, closeted homosexuality, and vicious rumors.
 In this performance, actors will bring Tchaikovsky's melodrama to vivid life with readings from his correspondences and program notes as the music unfolds.
 Presented by USC Visions and Voices; the Arts & Humanities Initiative.

 Composition faculty member Sarah Gibson presents HOCKET, a piano-duo collaboration with alumnus Thomas Kotcheff, in a program featuring two world premieres by Thornton composers.
-The concert will feature music by USC Thornton faculty and alumni, including the world premieres of Donald Crockett's “Capriccio II” and Sean Friar's “Come Again,” as well as compositions by Stephen Hartke, Sarah Gibson, Jordan Nelson, Thomas Kotcheff, and others.
+The program will feature the premiere of a new work by faculty composer Donald Crockett, music by Stephen Hartke, and more.

 Arnold Steinhardt, first violinist of the Guarneri Quartet, presents a chamber music masterclass.